cambragol/fallout-fission/_pages/npc_mini-guide.md

 | “Hash collision” popup | Another mod uses the same PID.
 Change your mod name or rename the proto file. |
 | Art doesn’t show | Override `fid` to a valid FRM index, or make sure the art file exists. |
 | NPC doesn’t fight | Check the `ai` override or the AI packet set in the `.pro` file. |

+---

+## 8. What's Next?

+Once your custom NPC is working, give it a unique combat personality with the [AI Mini‑Guide](https://cambragol.github.io/fallout-fission/ai_mini-guide).
+You can define aggression, weapon preferences, taunts, and even disposition variants (coward, defensive, aggressive, berserk) that respond to the `ai_set_disposition` script command.